JackieXuw/CONFIG/README.md

  CONFIG (CONstrained efFIcient Global optimization) is a data-driven efficient global optimization toolbox.
- By sequentially and adaptively evaluting different candidate solutions under the guidance of Gaussian process surrogates, CONFIG algorithm can efficiently identify globally optimal solution for constrained optimization problems with potentially non-convex and multi-modal functions.
+ By sequentially and adaptively evaluting different candidate solutions under the guidance of Gaussian process surrogates, CONFIG algorithm can efficiently identify globally optimal solution for constrained black-box optimization problems with potentially non-convex and multi-modal functions.

 # Use Cases